Finding Creative Ways to Solve Common Problems

 What other employment have you had related to your program areas at CPAVTS?

-What additional education and training did you receive after leaving CPAVTS?
-Where did you receive it?
-Did you feel CPAVTS prepared you for this?
+What additional education and training did you receive after leaving CPAVTS, and where did you receive it?

-How was Cumberland Perry different from your regular high school?
+How was Cumberland Perry different than your regular high school?